vermont42/Conjugar/README.md

 **Conjugar** is an iPhone™ app for learning Spanish verb conjugations. **Conjugar** conjugates most Spanish verbs, regular and irregular, in **all** Spanish verb tenses.
 There is a quiz mode with three difficulty levels.
 Results from quizzes are available in Game Center™.
 On a pedagogical note, **Conjugar** contains descriptions of the tenses.

+**Conjugar** uses programmatic layout rather than storyboards.
+Thus, if you are curious about how to implement programmatic layout, **Conjugar** may be instructive.

 ### Installation

 **Conjugar** is available for free download in the iOS App Store™.
 Tap the log below to install.